So many of you told us about the trees you love to hate that we created a slideshow devoted to reader picks for worst tree. Do you agree with these?

 More Trees You Should Never Plant in Your YardWeeping willow (Salix babylonic)

-AKA: golden weeping willow (Salix alba tristis)
+AKA: golden weeping willow (Salix alba tristis).

-The shaggy weeping willow is known for its troublesome roots as well as its beauty.
 This deciduous tree grows 75-100 ft. tall and nearly as wide with long, trailing branches that reach the ground.

 Reader lament: Weeping willows are nightmarish when they invade sewers and septic tanks.
 However, native willows, such as Salix nigra, the black willow, and S. sericea, silky willow, are also essential for stream bank restoration.